The applicant must meet the School of Graduate Studies' current minimum general admission requirements as published in the graduate catalog.

 - Bachelor of Science degree in Petroleum Engineering or closely related field.

 - An overall undergraduate GPA of at least 2.5 or a GPA of at least 2.75 for the last two years.

 - Applicants holding degrees from non-ABET accredited programs/universities must submit scores from the General Test of the Graduate Record Examination.

 - Satisfy the School of Graduate Studies' English Language Proficiency requirements as published in the graduate catalog.

-- A minimum of 30 semester credits, including credits granted for the thesis.
+- A minimum of 30 semester credit hours.

-- An overall GPA of 3.00 or better in all coursework.
+- An overall GPA of 2.75 or better for all coursework.

 - one peer reviewed manuscript (as first author, such as conference paper, journal paper or patent application) submitted with the consent of adviser